Rei-SwitchBot/faq/en-us/Keypad.md

 ---
 ### Troubleshooting SwitchBot Keypad Touch Cannot Be Fixed to the Mounting Plate

-We apologize for any inconvenience caused by the Keypad Touch not being able to attach securely to the mounting plate.
+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
 There may be an issue with the metal mounting plate.
 We will arrange for a replacement, but we kindly ask for your cooperation in providing the following details:

+---
 - A video showing that your Keypad Touch cannot be fixed to the mounting plate.
-- Your order number.
-- A screenshot of your purchase information.
-- Your shipping details:
+- Purchase channel
+- Order ID
-  - Full name
+- Recipient Full Name
-  - Phone number
+- Phone Number
+- Country
-  - Address
+- Street Address
+- City
+- State/Province
-  - Postal code
+- ZIP/Postal Code
+- A screenshot of your order

+---

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

 ---